If all your applications will only be used with the same monitor and resolution, there is no benefit in using automatic form resizing.

 However, for many years, I have used a modified version of free open source code by Jamie Czernik originally written in 2003.
 The original code is still available

-at http://jamieczernik.powweb.com/articles/resolution.html though various improvements have been added since by others including myself.
+at http://jamieczernik.powweb.com/articles/resolution.html though many improvements have been added since by myself and other developers.

 This is an identical form to that shown earlier in this article, designed at 800*600 but with form resizing code added.